ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 (We could even consider values of the debt based on information outside of the original payoff matrix.
 But Ellickson points out that when deciding how to act in the first place, players will already want to figure out what the payoff matrix looks like.
 If the debt was based on other information, there'd be a further cost to gather that information.)

-While we're at it, let's confirm my intuition from above.
-"Asymmetrical games with gains from cooperation" have `$ ws_1 ≠ ws_2 $` but `$ 2ww_= > ws_1 + sw_= $`.
+While we're here, let's confirm my intuition from above.
+"Asymmetrical synergistic games" have `$ ws_1 ≠ ws_2 $` but `$ 2ww_= > ws_1 + sw_= $`.
 In this case, counterfactual compensation does exactly what we want it to do, just like in the symmetrical Prisoner's Dilemma; we can choose any of the three ways to apply it.
-"Symmetrical games with no gains from cooperation" have `$ ws_1 = ws_2 $` but $ 2ww_= < ws_= + sw_= $`.
+"Symmetrical discordant games" have `$ ws_1 = ws_2 $` but $ 2ww_= < ws_= + sw_= $`.
 The difficulty here is that there's no way to break the symmetry.
 Any of the three ways to apply counterfactual compensation will be equivalent, and leave us with two Nash equilibria in the two socially equal quadrants.
 The "discuss in advance" feature saves us again, I think; players don't need to somehow acausally cooperate to select one to Work and one to Shirk, they can just, like, talk about it.

 ---